Kyubyong/mtp/README.md

 # Multi-lingual Text Processing

-This is for my tech talk at Naver on September 6, 2018.
-The video (link) should be available soon.
+This is for my [tech talk](https://m.youtube.com/watch?feature=youtu.be&v=nYV9heR_nBY) at Naver on September 6, 2018.

 ## Why ~~Multi-lingual Text~~ Processing?
   Yes!
 Modeling is fancy.
 Data processing is tedious.
 You don't want to do that.
 I know.
 But from my experience it's often data processing that determines the performance of your experiement rather than modeling.
 If you can't avoid, it's better do it right.